imhmede/imhmede.github.io/index.md

 >
 > Status: Awarded by the ENMU FRID Grant Program.
 Funding period: July 2025 – May 2026.

+### March 2024
+> **Publication:** Essa Imhmed, Edgar Ceh-Varela, Hashim Abu-Gell and Scott Kilgore. **Fostering Code Quality Practices Among Undergraduate Novice Programmers.**
+>
+> Status: Accepted for Presentation at the 2024 ACM Consortium for Computing Sciences in Colleges - South Central Conference.
+> Nacogdoches, TX, USA.

+### October 2023
+> **Publication:** Essa Imhmed, Edgar Ceh-Varela and Scott Kilgore. **Identifying Code Quality Issues for Undergraduate Students Using Static Analysis and NLP.**
+>
+> Status: Accepted for Presentation at the 2023 International Conference on Computational Science & Computational Intelligence.
+> Las Vegas, NV, USA.

 ### May 2023
 > **Grant Proposel:** Conveying the Importance of Coding Quality Through Effective Teaching and Automated Assessment of Coding Standards.
 Principal Investigators: Essa Imhmed.
 >
 > Status: Awarded by the ENMU FRID Grant Program.
 Funding period: July 2025 – May 2026.

+---

+> **Publication:** Essa Imhmed, Edgar Ceh-Varela, Jonathan Cook and Caleb Parten. **Evaluation of the Performance Impact of SPM Allocation on a Novel Scratchpad Memory.**
+>
+> Status: Accepted for Presentation at the 2023 IEEE International Computer Software and Applications Conference (COMPSAC).
+> Torino, Italy.

 <!-- > This is a blockquote following a header.
 >